TheAgilityCollective/DNA/_docs/hack-summit.md

 -   get to know each other, and people who wish to join Crisp
 -   flee family chores ;)

-Why is it called Crisp Hack Summit?
+Why is it called The Agility Hack Summit?
 -----------------------------------

 We like the combination of the slightly unserious "Hack" and the quite pretentious "Summit".